vithaluntold/accute1/marketing-materials/professional-practices/presentations/poc-deck.md

 **Result: 91% time reduction vs. TaxDome**

-**The Difference:** TaxDome organizes WHO does WHAT.
-Accute's AI agents actually DO the work.
+**The Evolution:** Building on TaxDome's workflow management foundation, we add AI agents that execute tasks—the natural next step in practice automation.

 ---